lmickes/pyWitness/manual/source/tutorials.rst

    import pyWitness
    dr = pyWitness.DataRaw("test1.xlsx","test1")

-The second argument is the sheet name within the workbook
+The second argument is the sheet name within the workbook (in the example above, it's "test1").

 Processing raw experimental data
 --------------------------------